Richard-M-Baine/Mutual-Aid/README.md

 =================================================

-In the project directory, you can run:
+In the project directory, irst run:

- npm install
+ npm install - this will take some time about 10 minutes depending on your computer

-To start the application, run the following command:
+To start the application, then run the following command:

  npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.